 Security analysts made a median salary of $98,000 in 2018, and the field is growing quickly.
 BLS estimates security analysts positions will grow 28% through 2026.

-There are two main types of software developers, BLS:
+There are two main types of software developers, according to the BLS:

 Other typical core duties for software developers include: